Pee-wee's Playhouse

-Pee-wee's Playhouse is an American comedy television series starring Paul Reubens as the childlike Pee-wee Herman that ran from 1986 to 1990 on Saturday mornings on CBS, and airing in reruns until July 1991.
+Pee-wee's Playhouse is an American children's comedy television series starring Paul Reubens as the childlike Pee-wee Herman that ran from 1986 to 1990 on Saturday mornings on CBS, and airing in reruns until July 1991.
 The show was developed from Reubens's popular stage show and the TV special The Pee-wee Herman Show, produced for HBO, which was similar in style but featured much more adult humor.

 In 2004 and 2007, Pee-wee's Playhouse was ranked No. 10 and No. 12 on TV Guides Top Cult Shows Ever, respectively.
 It was also named to Times list of the 100 Best TV Shows in 2007.

 Development

 The Pee-wee Herman character was developed by Reubens into a live stage show titled The Pee-wee Herman Show in 1980.
-It features many characters that would go on to appear in Playhouse, including Captain Carl, Jambi the Genie, Miss Yvonne, Pterri the Pterodactyl, and Clocky.
+It features many characters that would go on to appear in Playhouse, including Captain Carl, Jambi the Genie, Turrlette the Toilet, Miss Yvonne, Pterri the Pterodactyl, and Clocky.
 While enjoying continuous popularity with the show, Reubens teamed with young director Tim Burton in 1985 to make the comedy film Pee-wee's Big Adventure.
 It became one of the year's surprise hits, costing a relatively modest $7 million to make but taking in $40 million at the box office.

 After seeing the success of Pee-wee's Big Adventure, the CBS network approached Reubens with an ill-received cartoon series proposal.
 In 1986, CBS agreed to sign Reubens to act, produce, and direct his own live-action Saturday morning children's program, Pee-wee's Playhouse, with a budget of per episode (comparable to that of a half-hour prime-time sitcom), and full creative control, although CBS did request a few minor changes over the years.

 Reubens assembled a supporting troupe that included ex-Groundlings and cast members from The Pee-wee Herman Show, including Phil Hartman, John Paragon, Lynne Marie Stewart, Laurence Fishburne, and S. Epatha Merkerson.
 Production began in New York City in the summer of 1986 in a converted loft on Broadway, which one of the show's writers, George McGrath, described as a "sweatshop".
 Reubens moved the production to Los Angeles for season 2 in 1987, resulting in a new set and a more relaxed work atmosphere.